 Siddhartha by Herman Hesse

 Oh!
-The dangers of reviewing a classic.
+The dangers of reviewing a classic

-Siddhartha has been on my "should read" list for a long time, nearly 20 years.
+has been on my "should read" list for a long time, nearly 20 years.

 With all of that build up and anticipation you'd think I'd have more thoughts about it than I do.
 My one word review of the book is 'lukewarm.'

 It is neither a strong book nor a weak book.
 Siddhartha's spiritual quest is told in such a detached manner that, in the end, I feel detached from the whole exercise.
-I am uncommited to the character and I really didn't particularly care where his quest ended up.
+I am uncommitted to the character and I really didn't particularly care where his quest ended up.

 Perhaps that was the point of it all - it's his quest, you can do nothing but care about your own.